aworkshop/c/src/06/README.md

 ## 06/bits.c

 Unfortunately there is no format string that prints binary output, but octal and hexadecimal can show us what the operators do.
+And that is easier to read what happens with the bits than using a decimal number.

 ```
 #include <stdio.h>